IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 Note:

-We are aware of issues relating to Reactome gene sets.
-Specifically, these gene sets contain more genes than their respective pathways.
-This is due to a bug in our export code which incorrectly traverses into sub-pathways during gene set creation.
-We are working on a fix and will generate a new GSEA export as soon as it is available.
+Issues relating to Reactome gene sets due to incorrect traversal into sub-pathways during gene set creation has been repaired.
+If you have any questions, please contact us at pc-info@pathwaycommons.org.

 Pathway Commons Gene Set Format
 -------------------------------